 Mark Rose offers an exceptional fishing experience on Lake Erie for smallmouth bass.
 He recommends doing so between the months of May and October if you plan on getting the most out of your trip.

-One thing that seems a little different about Mark than some of the other charters is his guiding seems a bit more intimate where it’s done on a one-on-one basis.
-Mark will guide you through fishing on Lake Erie and really stick by you to help ensure you understand how to catch smallies and so you’ll have the best time possible.
+One thing that seems a little different about Capt Mark than some of the other charters is his guidance seems a bit more intimate when it’s done on a one-on-one basis.
+Mark will guide you through fishing on Lake Erie and really stick by you to help ensure you understand how to catch smallies so you’ll have the best time possible.